 How to Demonstrate Respect in the Workplace

 Ask anyone in your workplace what treatment they most want from their bosses and coworkers at work.
-They will likely top their list with the desire for their employer and coworkers to treat them as if they have dignity and with respect.
+They will likely top their list with the desire for their employer and coworkers to treat them as if they deserve to be treated with dignity and with respect.

 Respect is when you feel admiration and deep regard for an individual.
 You believe that the person is worthy of your regard and admiration because of the good qualities and capabilities that they bring to your workplace.